johnnyw3/gemm/README.md

 ## Hardware

-A modern x86 processor supporting AVX2 or AVX-512 must be used.
+A modern x86 processor supporting AVX2, AVX-512, or AMX must be used.

 ## Software